 For example, a 53-year-old woman might have a heart age of 68 because she smokes and has high blood pressure.
 Finding out your heart age and risk factors can be just the push you need to make healthier decisions.

 It may be scary to find out that you have a higher chance of experiencing a heart attack or stroke.
 But you can take control.
 Because heart disease prevention is always better than treatment.

-If your heart's age is too high, try lowering it with these lifestyle changes:
+You can lower your risk of heart disease with simple lifestyle changes.
+If your heart's age is too high, try lowering it with these six lifestyle changes: